Neilus03/Neilus03/README.md

-- 👋 Hi, I’m @Neilus03, Artificial Intelligence student at UAB while also a student in 42 Barcelona.
+Artificial Intelligence degree student at UAB while also a Computer Science student in 42 Barcelona.